The eTA for transits in Canada

 Many travellers fly through Canada to the United States or Mexico.
-It is important to apply for all the required travel permits before starting your trip.
+It is important to apply for all the required travel documents before starting your trip.
 If you are flying through Canada to the USA, you need both an ESTA as well as an eTA.
-The ESTA is the travel permit you need for your trip to the United States.
-And the eTA is the permit you need for your flight to Canada, even if you’re not leaving the plane.
+The ESTA is the travel authorisation you need for your trip to the United States.
+The eTA is the authorisation you need for your flight to Canada, even if you are not leaving the plane.

 Exception for tanking